BobHanson/InChI-SwingJS/README.md

 # InChI-SwingJS

+Our work in InChI-SwingJS is essentially complete.
+We have added a method to our fork of Inchi-Web, <b>model_from_inchi</b> that returns a JSON structure giving all the atom, bond, and stereo0d information necessary to create full 2D and 3D structures from InChI.
+Enormous thanks to Frank Lange for his assistance and for leading the way with Inchi-Web.

 See https://bobhanson.github.io/InChI-SwingJS for demonstrations and [our chronicle Google Doc](https://docs.google.com/document/d/1-Q1PfzbVYcvl-gJL-ufEzx4_uGOmLzXr1IQiyscANbM/edit?usp=sharing) for our progress.

 java2script/SwingJS is a method of writing Java/Swing source code such that it can be automatically co-compiled into Java class files and equivalent JavaScript "class" files.
 The Java-8 java2script transpiler is an Eclipse plug-in that accesses the same abstract syntax tree that is utilized by the Java compiler, generating JavaScript instead of bytecode.
 Combine that will an essentially full implementation of Java 8 runtime in JavaScript, and you have an application that runs the same in Java as in JavaScript, including proper dynamic class loading.
 It has been used in several projects, most notably [Jmol and JSpecView](https://github.com/BobHanson/Jmol-SwingJS), [JME](https://github.com/BobHanson/JME-SwingJS), [OpenChemLib](https://github.com/BobHanson/OCL-SwingJS), [JalView](https://www.jalview.org), and [Open Source Physics Tracker](https://physlets.org/tracker/), among others.